 In this course students will learn concepts and skills that solve problems and promote wellbeing.
 Students will engage in deeper learning about the importance of making informed decisions, analyse alternative solutions to problems, and reflect upon the needs of individuals and groups of people.
-Sustainability and recognising various social, cultural, historical, economic, technological and environmental perspectives underpins all study of Food and Design.
+Sustainability and recognising various social, cultural, historical, economic, technological and environmental perspectives underpin all study of Food and Design.
 This is undertaken in experiential practical classes interacting with materials and resources, often working together and presenting group responses to tasks.
 Theory coursework involves investigating and analysing contexts and issues, and at times, attending industry relevant excursions.

-- Nutrition, the Australian Guide to Healthy Eating and individual dietary needs - Food science and technology - The food industry and factors affecting food choices around the globe - Design influences and avenues - Textiles technology, functional selection of fabrics, pattern drafting and alteration - Fashion and the influence of culture and society - Interior design and the built environment
+- Nutrition, the Australian Guide to Healthy Eating and individual dietary needs - Food science and technology - The food industry and factors affecting food choices around the globe - Design influences and avenues - Design disciplines including products, services, and built and natural environments - Textiles technology, functional selection of fabrics, pattern drafting and alteration - Fashion and the influence of culture and society - Interior design and the built environment